jjangga0214/hasura-cli/docs/NOTE.md

 Only yarn is officially considered on development environment.

+### Scripts

+Some scripts in package.json explicitly call yarn as well.

 ### Lock file

 Therefore this project only maintains _yarn.lock_, which **yarn** generates.
 Do not commit _package-lock.json_, which **npm** generates.